 “We’ve not come here to buy wildlife.
 We are engaged in a joint effort where instead of culling your excess wildlife, you send the animals to us for joint research because if we undertake joint research, it will benefit both of us”.

 The story was obviously deeper than just stronger relationships.
 It was rumoured to attract a gift of $500, 000 from the Thai government to have the animals moved to the Thai Chiang Mai night safari zoo.
 Giving Thailand 300 or so wild animals for what turned out to be Thaksin Shinawatra’s private zoo would make Kenya Thailand’s economic hub in Africa and would increase the hiring of English teachers from Kenya.

 All these economic privileges for a mere 300 wild animals.

 Soon after, it turned out that the research the PM was talking about was of a culinary nature.
 The head of the Zoo, Dr. Plodprasop Suraswadi told reporters that the zoo will be outstanding, with several restaurants offering visitors a chance to experience exotic foods such as imported horse, kangaroo, giraffe, snake, elephant, tiger, and lion meat.
 That controversial statement all but ended the zoo project, but not before the two sides of the argument resulted to good old-fashioned combat to make their point.

 While Thailand was getting a boner over the possibility of a legal rendition of wild animals, Kenya was experiencing a mini-revolt against the deal.
 On December 16th 2005, over 500 members of the Maasai community brought business in Narok to a standstill as they protested the deal.
-They termed it as bio piracy and filed a petition signed by about 15, 000 residents.
-The High Court blocked the deal and the Thai government wisely decided to kill its interest, at least publicly.
+They termed it as bio-piracy and filed a petition signed by about 15, 000 residents.

 One Story is good